Quick Answer

 Board thickness matters

 Most domestic plasterboard is 12.5mm thick, but older properties and some partitions use 9.5mm board.
-Every load rating drops significantly on thinner board.
+Every load rating drops on thinner board.
 Fischer recommends a maximum of 15.3kg per anchor on 9.5mm board vs 20.4kg on 12.5mm board.
 Always check thickness before specifying fixings for a job.

 Fixing heavy items to stud walls

-For anything genuinely heavy (kitchen cabinets, wall-hung basins, large TVs on full-motion mounts), the best approach is to fix through the plasterboard into the timber studs behind.
+For heavy items (kitchen cabinets, wall-hung basins, large TVs on full-motion mounts), the best approach is to fix through the plasterboard into the timber studs behind.
 Use a stud finder to locate them, then drive coach screws or heavy-duty wood screws directly into the stud.
 Each screw into a stud holds dramatically more than any plasterboard fixing.
 If the studs do not align with your mounting points, fix a horizontal timber batten across two or more studs, then mount your item to the batten.

 Fixings for aerated blocks and Thermalite